An equivalence between two frameworks for real algebraic K-theory: Introduction

-In this case, the machinery used is that of an $S$-construction.
-In particular, in \cite{realKthHSV} we introduce a $\Spc^{C_2}$-enriched version of the $S$-construction, variant of the hermitian $S$-construction of \cite[2.10]{schlichting.mv} and the real Segal construction of \cite[Definition 5.1.]{hesselholt-madsen}.
-Our $S$-construction takes a Waldhausen $\infty$-category with genuine duality and provides a real Segal object of Waldhausen $\infty$-categories with genuine duality.
+In \cite{Calmes_etal1,Calmes_etal2,Calmes_etal3} they construct hermitian $K$-theory via a hermitian $Q$-construction \cite{Calmes_etal2} that turns a Poincar\'e $\infty$-category to a complete Segal object of Poincar\'e $\infty$-categories.
+In our approach \cite{realKthHSV} we use a real $S$-construction, a variant of the hermitian $S$-construction of Schlichting \cite[2.10]{schlichting.mv} and of the real Segal construction of Hesselholt-Madsen \cite[Definition 5.1.]{hesselholt-madsen}.
+Our $S$-construction turns a Waldhausen $\infty$-category with genuine duality to a real Segal object of Waldhausen $\infty$-categories with genuine duality.